brentxphillips/CSRMP/README.md

 IATI is an open data sharing standard and reporting framework widely used across the humanitarian community for reporting aid activities that is mandated by many government development agencies.

 A large percentage of IATI reported activities contain coded sector references clarifying the purpose of individual activities.
-Sector codes refer to codes listed in standardized vocabularies curated by different initiatives, the most commonly used being OECD-DAC 5 digit purpose codes.
+Sector codes refer to codes listed in standardized vocabularies curated by different initiatives, the most commonly used being [OECD-DAC 5 digit purpose codes(https://iatistandard.org/en/iati-standard/203/codelists/sector/).
 Excluding the problem of their differing taxonomies, comparing activities using sector codes can help voice applications use IATI data to answer complex queries posed by humanitarian actors.

 ## Project Focus

-The project will develop and use IATI data to train and test a classifier able to assign hybrid purpose and activity codes curated by [AidData]() to activities through mainly comparing keywords and phrases found in activity descriptions to those found in sector code descriptions.
+The project will develop and use IATI data to train and test a classifier able to assign hybrid purpose and activity codes curated by [AidData](https://www.aiddata.org/) to activities through mainly comparing keywords and phrases found in activity descriptions to those found in sector code descriptions.
 Operationally, the classifier will be able to verify sector codes found in activity files, assign codes to actvities missing sector information and make activities coded using different vocabularies sector-comparable.

 ### Research Problem